 About Iska Iska

-Iska Iska silver polymetallic project is a road accessible, royalty-free property, wholly controlled by the title holder, Empresa Minera Villegas SRL, and is located 48 km north of Tupiza city, in the Sud Chichas province of the department of Potosi.
-The property can be classified as a silver polymetallic (silver, zinc, lead, gold, copper, bismuth, tin and indium) and porphyry-epithermal complex.
-This is an important mineral deposit type in the prolific south mineral belt of Bolivia.
+Iska Iska silver-tin polymetallic project is a road accessible, royalty-free property, wholly controlled by the Title Holder, Empresa Minera Villegas S.R.L. and is located 48 km north of Tupiza city, in the Sud Chichas Province of the Department of Potosi in southern Bolivia.
+Eloro has an option to earn a 99% interest in Iska Iska.

 About Eloro Resources Ltd.

 Eloro is an exploration and mine development company with a portfolio of gold and base-metal properties in Bolivia, Peru and Quebec.
-Eloro has an option to acquire a 99-per-cent interest in the highly prospective Iska Iska property, which can be classified as a polymetallic epithermal-porphyry complex, a significant mineral deposit type in the Potosi department in Southern Bolivia.
-Eloro commissioned an NI 43-101 technical report on Iska Iska, which was completed by Micon International Ltd. and is available on Eloro's website and under its filings on SEDAR.
+Eloro has an option to acquire a 99% interest in the highly prospective Iska Iska Property, which can be classified as a polymetallic epithermal-porphyry complex, a significant mineral deposit type in the Potosi Department, in southern Bolivia.
+A recent NI 43-101 Technical Report on Iska Iska, which was completed by Micon International Limited, is available on Eloro's website and under its filings on SEDAR.
 Iska Iska is a road-accessible, royalty-free property.
-Eloro also owns an 82-per-cent interest in the La Victoria gold/silver project, located in the north-central mineral belt of Peru about 50 km south of Barrick's Lagunas Norte gold mine and Pan American Silver's La Arena gold mine.
+Eloro also owns an 82% interest in the La Victoria Gold/Silver Project, located in the North-Central Mineral Belt of Peru some 50 km south of Barrick's Lagunas Norte Gold Mine and Pan American Silver's La Arena Gold Mine.
 La Victoria consists of eight mining concessions and eight mining claims encompassing approximately 89 square kilometres.
-La Victoria has good infrastructure with access to road, water and electricity, and is located at an altitude that ranges from 3,150 m to 4,400 m above sea level.
+La Victoria has good infrastructure with access to road, water and electricity and is located at an altitude that ranges from 3,150m to 4,400m above sea level.

 We seek Safe Harbor.